 People want credentials to work.
-There is a demand for higher education alternatives that are lower cost, or are maybe more accessible to those that did not receive a high-quality K-12 education.
-There is a demand for short-term pathways for folks in the middle of their career – maybe facing mortgage payments and childcare expenses – to retool without taking years away from the workforce.
+There is a demand for higher education alternatives that are lower cost, or perhaps more accessible to those that did not receive a high-quality K-12 education.
+There is a demand for short-term pathways for mid-career workers to retool without taking years away from the workforce.

 The trouble is, it is not at all clear that the vast majority of short-term credentials deliver much value to their holder.
 Despite the many state and business leaders touting the promise of short-term credentials, and the pathways to “good jobs” that don’t require a four-year degree, the data simply does not support short-term credentials as a viable strategy to promote economic mobility, or achieve racial or socioeconomic equity in educational or labor market outcomes.

 It should be noted that these uninspiring data on the returns to sub-BA credentials are only for public institutions – state data systems often fail to capture student-level information from for-profit institutions.
-This is a problem because all available evidence suggests outcomes at for-profit institutions are that much worse than at public institutions, yielding a worse picture yet of the sub-BA landscape.
-Research has shown that credentials from these institutions carry lower labor market value than credentials from other institutions, and, as we’ve written previously, the vast majority of students who default on their student loans are those that attended a for-profit institution, the result of both higher costs and lower labor market value of their credential.
+This is a problem because all available evidence suggests outcomes at for-profit institutions are much worse than at public institutions, yielding a more troubling picture of the sub-BA landscape.
+Research has shown that credentials from these institutions carry lower labor market value than credentials from other institutions, and, as we’ve written previously, the most students who default on their student loans are those that attended a for-profit institution, the result of both higher costs and lower labor market value of their credential.

 For proponents of short-term credentials, it’s often imagined that workers will “stack” these credentials over their careers, as they gain more and more skills.
 In practice, this doesn’t seem to happen.
 Research suggests just two to four percent of the workforce have what we would call stackable credentials, and that the majority are owned by those who already have a bachelor’s or associate degree.
 In other words, they already have a broad base of knowledge and skills, and they are simply layering new, discrete skills they want to learn on top of that foundation.
 The research suggests you can’t skip this broad foundation and go straight to the specific, technical skills.